ahmedhamdy2121/OnlineTester-demo/README.md

 # OnlineTester
-This repository service as a demo landing page for the Online Tester.
+This repository services as a demo landing page for the Online Tester.

 The Online Tester is an educational website for java code unit testing and grading automation as part of the TDD process.